Class 37 | CSS Borders and Shadows

 CSS Borders and Shadows

-In CSS, borders and shadows can be used to add visual interest and depth to elements on a web page.
-Borders can be applied to create a visible boundary around an element, while shadows can be used to create a sense of depth and separation between elements.
+In CSS, borders and shadows can add visual interest and depth to elements on a web page.
+Borders can be applied to create a visible boundary around a component, while shadows can develop a sense of depth and separation between elements.

 Here are some examples of how to use CSS borders and shadows: